 Base salary is used to provide the NEOs a base amount of money during the year with the expectation that each NEO will perform his responsibilities to the best of his ability and in the best interests of the Company.
 Cash bonuses may be used, as determined by the Compensation Committee and the Board, to supplement the issuance of option-based awards and such bonuses are related to the financial performance of the Company, as well as the performance of the individual.
-During the year ended December 31, 2017, no bonuses were paid to any of the NEOs or directors.
-Stock options were granted to directors, employees (including the NEO's) and consultants in 2017.
+During the year ended December 31, 2018, no bonuses were paid to any of the NEOs, directors or employees.